-For the College and Career Readiness metrics, students are attributed to the last diploma-granting school as of June 30 of their fourth year of high school.
+For the College and Career Readiness metrics, students are attributed to the last diploma-granting school as of June 30 of the transfer school graduation cohort deadline year.
 The inclusion criteria are the same as those used for the graduation rate; both graduates and non-graduates are included.